Pepen0/COEN_290_technical-assignment-1-code/README.md

 We plitted the task on friday 3 march

 the report is advencing and the power point is now our priority

+We are getting ready to present , that shit crazy